-During the first quarter of 2021, the effects of the COVID-19 pandemic and the related actions by governments to attempt to contain the spread of the virus have continued to impact our business.
+During the six months ended June 30, 2021, the effects of the COVID-19 pandemic and related actions by governments to attempt to contain the spread of the virus have continued to impact our business.
 Despite the development of vaccines and more effective treatments for the physical impacts of COVID-19, there are no reliable estimates of how long the COVID-19 pandemic, and its negative effect on our business, will last.
 Therefore, the unpredictability of the current economic and public health conditions continues.
-However, all of our markets are functioning at effectively full capacity, subject to ongoing health and safety protocols, which vary from state-to-state, and we remain optimistic about future advertising revenue and the ability to start events soon.
-Additional information regarding all actions taken by the Company since the onset of the pandemic can be found in our audited financial statements and Management Discussion and Analysis contained in our Annual Report on Form 10-K for the year ended December 31, 2020.
+However, all of our markets are functioning at effectively full capacity, subject to ongoing health and safety protocols, which vary from state-to-state and we have begun to host our non-spot events again.
+As we exited the second quarter of 2021, we remain optimistic about future advertising revenue.
+Additional information regarding all actions taken by the Company since the onset of the pandemic can be found in our audited financial statements and Management Discussion and Analysis contained in our annual report on Form 10-K for the year ended December 31, 2020.

-Results of Operations
+Financial Condition and Results of Operations